The programme of the conference is available here

 Professor of Childhood Studies

-The following tracks on child and teen consumption are suggested, but other ideas for special sessions and tracks are welcome:
+The following tracks on child and teen consumption were suggested, but other ideas for special sessions and tracks were welcome:

 - Historical and social contexts in consumption